End of year checklist for small business owners

 • Examine staffing needs

 • Audit your equipment and inventory.
-Differentiate between “nice to have” and what are critical business needs.
+Differentiate between “nice to have” and what’s critical

 • Review your client list; thank them for being a customer

-Small business insurance will cover a variety of incidents and situations:
+Small business insurance can cover a variety of incidents and situations:

-If you already are insured, the end of the year is a natural time to make any updates you didn’t get around to earlier.
-For instance, if you hired employees and need to update your Workers’ comp insurance or started offering delivery services and need to protect your business with Commercial Auto now.
+If you’re already insured, the end of the year is a great time to review and update your policy.
+For example, if you hired employees this year, you’ll need to update your workers’ comp insurance.

 Tasks (if you don’t have coverage):